 "Be peaceful" should be the easiest part to grasp.
 Don't initiate violence, and don't threaten to initiate it.

 "Respect everyone" is the advice that St. Peter also gives.
 It is the definition of civility, the tool of diplomats.
 It has nothing to do with good manners—good manners call for you to avoid unpleasantness.
 Civility lets you confront any unpleasantness.
-Civility is the guideline for people who are ready to go to war as well as people who are willing to make peace.

 "If someone puts his hand on you, send him to the cemetery" is the hardest part to grasp for pacifists and war lovers.
-His “if” is essential.
+The “if” is essential.
 Has no one laid hands on you?
 Stay peaceful, courteous, and respectful.
 Online, no one can put a hand on you.
 In civil meetings, no one will put a hand on you.
-We know he meant "puts his hand on you" literally because he was civil to everyone, including George Rockwell, founder of the American Nazi Party.
+We know Malcolm meant "puts his hand on you" literally because he was civil to everyone, including George Rockwell, founder of the American Nazi Party.

 Possibly relevant: A little about America's idea of cowboys and traditional male values.
 Cowboy codes of the early 20th century have a lot in common with Malcolm's code.